DataDog/dd-sdk-go-testing/ginkgo/README.md

 # Datadog SDK for Ginkgo testing
 This SDK is part of Datadog's [CI Visibility sdk](https://github.com/DataDog/dd-sdk-go-testing).

+## Current state of the project

+This project does not currently support pending or focused specs.
+This is a known issue and we are working on it.

 ## Getting Started

 ### Installing